Color Theory in Web Design: Beginner's Guide

 Master the essentials of color theory for website design.
 Enhance user experience and visual appeal with strategic color choices.

-Basics of Color Theory in Web Design - Clay
+Color Theory in Web Design: Beginner's Guide - Clay

 What Is Color Theory?